How the pandemic has affected abortion rules around the world

 Poland:

-Poland has among Europe’s most restrictive abortion laws, which the parliament discussed tightening in April.
+Poland has one of Europe’s most restrictive abortion laws, which the parliament discussed tightening in April.
 A similar proposal met with mass protests in 2016.
 This time, women similarly took to the streets — but in violation of coronavirus-related restrictions.

 Around Europe, access has not been even.
 While some countries declared abortions an essential procedure, others, such as Romania and Croatia, did not.
 In Italy, Human Rights Watch accused the government in June of failing to ensure time-sensitive reproductive care.